 Macro definitions appearing in a source program must appear before all PUNCH and REPRO statements and all statements which pertain to the first control section.
-Specifically, only the listing control instructions (EJECT, PRINT, SPACE, and TITLE), OPSYN, ICTL, and ISEQ instructions, and comments statements can occur before the macro definitions.
-All but the ICTL and OPSYN instruction can appear between macro definition in the source program.
+Specifically, only the listing control instructions (ELECT, PRINT, SPACE, and TITLE), OPSYN, ICTL, and ISEQ instructions, and comments statements can occur before the macro definitions.
+All but the ICTL and OPSYN instruction can appear between macro definitions if there is more than one definition in the source program.
 Conditional assembly, substitution, and sequence symbols cannot be used in front of or between macro definitions.

-A macro definition cannot appear within a macro definition and the maximum number of continuation cards for a macro definition statement is two.
+A macro-definition cannot appear within a macro definition and the maximum number of continuation cards for a macro definition statement is two.